nemgrea/Laser_MK1/README.md

 Project goals:
 1. maximize cutting area to footprint ratio
+2. scalable design if desired
-2. support multiple laser tube sizes currently 40w to 100w (with frame extension)
+3. support multiple laser tube sizes currently 40w to 100w (with frame extension)
-3. construction with off the shelf parts and minimal tooling
+4. construction with off the shelf parts and minimal tooling
-4. complex parts are 3d printed.
+5. complex parts are 3d printed.

 current design: